Wildlife in Selous National Park

 Impalas in Selous Game Reserve

-In the Nyerere National Park, you will come across various species of antelopes such as the majestic sable and puku, known to be a localized wetland special.
-Black Rhinos are rare to spot but can be seen in the remote parts of Nyerere.
+In Nyerere National Park, you will come across various species of antelopes, such as the majestic sable and puku, known to be a localised wetland special.
+Black rhinos are rare to spot, but you can witness them in the remote parts of Nyerere.
+You will have the chance to witness the endangered species of wild dogs when they are denning in an area that is accessible to tourists.

 Selous was once home to a large population of elephants.
 However, due to poaching, their number has decreased drastically.
 Yet, there are still chances of coming across them during one of the game drives.